AdventHealth Palm Coast Parkway: Nurse imposter

 On July 3, 2023, Autumn Bardisa was hired by AdventHealth as an advanced nurse technician.
 She told AdventHealth that she had finished her education, and that she still had to take the required state exam to be a licensed registered nurse.
 She later told them that she had passed the exam and gave AdventHealth her license number, when they looked at it they noticed that the last name was different.
 To explain the discrepancy they required Bardisa to provide a marriage license to prove that she had changed her last name.
 Bardisa later took the required residency program with AdventHealth.

 In January 2025, she was up for a promotion as a charge nurse, this intrigued a fellow employee who did some investigating and found out that she was really a certified nursing assistant with an expired license.

 On January 22, Autumn Bardisa was fired for impersonating a registered nurse and giving false documents.

 From June 2024, until her termination, she had treated 4,486 patients at AdventHealth Palm Coast Parkway.

 After the firing the Flagler County Sheriff's Office began an investigation into Bardisa, after the hospital reported to them that she had been impersonating a registered nurse.
 Also the Florida Department of Health and the U.S. Department of Health and Human Services joined the investigation; they interviewed employees at the hospital and the nurse from the other AdventHealth hospital that she was impersonating.

 On February 18, 2025, Bardisa passed the state exam and received a license to become a registered nurse.

 On August 5, the Flagler County Sheriff's Office got an arrest warrant for Autumn Bardisa, she was apprehended at her Palm Coast home and was taken to the Sheriff Perry Hall Inmate Detention Facility.

 The police are charging her with seven counts of practicing health care profession without a license and seven counts of fraudulent use of personal identification information.
 On August 9, she was released from jail after paying a $70,000 bail.
 On August 22, Bardisa was arraigned in court and charged with one count of unlicensed practice of health care profession and one count of fraudulant use of personal identification information.

+On April 7, 2026, she was put on probation for 60 months after pleading no contest.
+As part of her plea deal Bardisa is required to do 50 hours of community service, and write a letter of apology to the nurse that she impersonated.
+During probation she is forbidden from being a registered nurse and certified nursing assistant.
+It will be up to the Florida Department of Health if she practices again.

+Awards and recognitions

+AdventHealth Palm Coast Parkway received from The Leapfrog Group a grade A for the first time in May 2026.